 I was catching a few catfish here and there, and wasn’t aware of how Tommy was doing.
 However after a short time, I noticed him bringing in a nice fish, although I didn’t know what it was.
 Soon Tommy yelled for me to come and check out the nice walleye he had caught.

-Being as I had already lost two poles in that body of water to wily catfish dragging my unattended rig in, I pulled both rods out of the water and went to check out Tom’s catch.
+Since I had previously lost two poles in that body of water to wily catfish dragging in my unattended rig, I pulled both rods out of the water and went to check out Tom’s catch.

 Sure enough, now out of the water at the end of the stringer was his nice walleye……with a very large snapping turtle hanging on to its tail!

 Normally very easy going, Tom’s a hoot when he’s stirred up!
 Now glaring at the fish snatching snapper he starts yelling and cussing and shaking the stringer in attempt to dislodge the interloper.
 “Sonofgun let go of my walleye you damn snapper!”
 These and other fine words were showered upon the unwelcome beast.

 Finally after a time, the snapper released the fish, dropped to the ground; and went after Tommy’s foot like a pit bull after a ham bone.
 “Cod darn you, you sonofb….” …along with another string of testy language poured out of Tommy’s mouth as he danced and dodged on the steep little bank in an effort to evade the bite of the hard shelled terrorist.

 By now, the other fisherman and I were laughing so hard we could barely stand, so we weren’t much help at all.

 After a struggle, Tommy managed to get his foot under the snapper’s shell and kick him back into the river.
 Shaking his fist, finally victorious, Tommy proceeded to assess the damage the turtle inflicted on his prize catch.

 The other fisherman, still laughing, now commented, “Where’s a dang video camera when you need one?”